numspot/terraform-provider-numspot/docs/data-sources/vms.md

 - `nic_vpc_ids` (List of String) The IDs of the Vpcs where the NICs are located.
 - `platforms` (List of String) The platforms.
 Use windows if you have Windows VMs.
 Otherwise, leave this filter blank.
 - `private_ips` (List of String) The private IPs of the VMs.
-- `product_codes` (List of String) The product codes associated with the OMI used to create the VMs.
+- `product_codes` (List of String) The product codes associated with the Image used to create the VMs.
 - `public_ips` (List of String) The public IPs of the VMs.
 - `reservation_ids` (List of String) The IDs of the reservation of the VMs, created every time you launch VMs.
 These reservation IDs can be associated with several VMs when you lauch a group of VMs using the same launch request.
 - `root_device_names` (List of String) The names of the root devices for the VMs (for example, `/dev/sda1`)